ZeroIntensity/pointers.py/docs/allocation.md

 ## Malloc

-If you are familiar with C, then you be familiar with the `malloc` function.
+If you are familiar with C, then you should be familiar with the `malloc` function.

 You can use this in pointers.py, like so: